tech2wiki/tech2wiki-website/content/technical_procedures/opel/instrument_cluster/odo_meter.md

 Tech2 interface to check odo-meter/mileage value as saved in ECU.

-To check this you need Tech 2 with Opel CARD and CANdi.
+To check this you need Tech2 with Opel CARD and CANdi.

 ## Checking step by step